Kanishk-K-U/Live-Weather-Station/README.md

 IoT Live Weather Station Monitoring Using NodeMCU ESP8266 This post is all about IoT based Live Weather Station Monitoring Using NodemCU ESP8266.
 We interfaced DHT11 Humidity & Temperature Sensor, and FC37 Rain Sensor with NodeMCU ESP8266-12E Wifi Module.
-We will measure humidity, temperature, and rainfall and upload the data to firbase.
+We will measure humidity, temperature, and rainfall and upload the data to firbase.which makes it a IoT based Weather Station where the weather conditions can be monitored from anywhere using the Internet.

 # Components